How a Few Yellow Dots Burned the Intercept's NSA Leaker

 That's my point, they probably didn't need the microdots because they could already easily find which printer and when based on the document.

-This wasn't the only way (Score:3)
+This wasn't the only way (Score:5, Informative)

 While interesting, and certainly providing confirmation, this wasn't the primary mechanism that was used to track her down according to the affidaivat.
 Before even IDing a specific printer, they simply looked for someone that had printed it out, period.